Applying for bail

 Watch house bail

 If police arrest and charge you with an offence, they may grant you watch house bail.
 Upon release, you must attend court on the date stated on your bail undertaking and comply with any bail conditions.
-At your court appearance, you can apply to have your bail enlarged (which means the bail is extended to another hearing date) or varied (which means your bail conditions are changed).

 If the police refuse to grant you watch house bail, you can apply to the court for bail.
 If the court agrees, the police must release you once you sign the bail undertaking, though it may take a few hours to release you.

 If the court refuses to grant bail, you can apply to the Supreme Court for bail.